mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 # Ensure your public key is one continuous line with no line breaks.

 # Disable root SSH and password authentication
+# Check for multiple locations in the file
 sudo nano /etc/ssh/sshd_config
 # Set:
 # PermitRootLogin no